thecodeteam/ecs-cf-service-broker/README.md

 | namespace binding | base-url            | -       | String   | Base URL name for object URI                   |
 | namespace binding | use-ssl             | false   | Boolean  | Use SSL for object endpoint                    |
 | namespace binding | name                | -       | String   | String to add to binding name after the broker prefix (prefix-name-id)  |

+NOTE: When working with Objectstore, Service Broker does not support Namespace services!

 \* Quotas are defined with the following format: `{quota: {limit: <int>, warn: <int>}}`